-Leasehold improvements (in years or lease term if shorter) 10 Equipment (in years) 3 - 10 Furniture, fixtures, fittings and other (in years) 2 - 10
+Leasehold improvements.
+10 years or lease term if shorter Equipment 3-10 years Furniture, fixtures, fittings and other 2-10 years

 Equipment includes industrial equipment and research equipment that has alternative future uses.
 Equipment also includes devices that are manufactured by the Company and leased to customers through operating leases related to Revenue-Per-Procedure transactions and devices subject to sale and leaseback transactions.
 This equipment is depreciated over a period of seven years.